 If you’re reading this, chances are that, in addition to about a million other hats that you’re wearing, you’re also in charge of getting the lien waivers right on a Florida construction project.
 And in many cases, getting one tiny thing wrong could invalidate the entire waiver, potentially delaying the payment, disrupting your accounts receivable, and negatively impacting your cash flow.

-In Florida, there are specific laws governing the lien waiver exchange, which are mostly housed in Florida Code §713.001 et seq.
+In Florida, there are specific laws governing the lien waiver exchange, which are mostly housed in Florida Statute §713.001 et seq.

 In fact, if the construction project stakeholders involved in the lien waiver exchange all agree, a completely dissimilar form can be used and it is effective as written (as long as it doesn’t waive rights in advance of doing work).
 However, you can’t be forced to use a lien waiver form different than those in the statute – you need to agree to use a differing form.